 Sri Lanka boasts breathtaking, highly diverse forests with a colorful, exotic avifauna and an endemicity rivaling none in the region; some of its beaches are recognized as among the best in the world.
 A 2,500+ year history with a vibrant Buddhist culture complements splendid tropical birding, great cuisine, and an amazing culture with friendly people.

 This small, beautiful island in the Indian Ocean has a lot more to offer than just its 34 endemic bird species.
 Our comprehensive itinerary will give us the best opportunity to see most, if not all, of the Sri Lankan endemics, in addition to a number of more wide-ranging species.
 The hugely diverse forests host an array of gorgeous colorful tropical birds and some truly wonderful mammals, reptiles, and exotic butterflies.
 Outstanding local guides will assist us with crucial local information about finding some very special birds.
-The island’s long colonial history results in some great mixtures of cultures and excellent cuisines, and all with a backdrop of some extraordinary landscapes from the moss-covered rhododendron forests of the Horton Plains and the globally important rainforest of Sinharaja to the beautiful equatorial sandy white beaches at Mirissa.
+The island’s long colonial history results in some great mixtures of cultures and excellent cuisines, and all with a backdrop of some extraordinary landscapes from the moss-covered rhododendron forests of the Horton Plains and the globally important rainforest of Sinharaja to the Wilpattu National Park with its high density of Leopards.

-Good to excellent accommodations in some truly idyllic locations; delicious cuisine; travel by air-conditioned minibus; easy to moderate terrain with some optional hikes in the forests; white beaches and tropical climate.
+Excellent hotels in some truly idyllic locations that include some gorgeously preserved English colonial style mansions; delicious cuisine; travel by air-conditioned minibus; easy to moderate terrain with some optional hikes in the forests; white beaches, blue seas, and tropical climate.